ptayuxsh/phishing-url-detector/README.md

 # phishing-url-detector
-To catch the fishing links from the froud.
+To catch the fishing links across the internet.